etcd/raspi-home-sensors/README.md

 done
 ```

-Note: this redirects any program output into `stdout.txt` and `stderr.txt` files for ease of debugging.
-The outer [until loop](https://linuxize.com/post/bash-until-loop/) scaffolding is a popular bash scripting pattern for restarting a program when it fails.
+Note: The outer [until loop](https://linuxize.com/post/bash-until-loop/) scaffolding is a popular bash scripting pattern for restarting a program when it fails.
+Also, this redirects any program output into `stdout.txt` and `stderr.txt` files for ease of debugging.

 The `sensor_loop.py` file should then be copied from this repository into the `/` folder on the raspi: